Trivago: The "Trivago guy"

 When the company aired its first U.S. TV advertisement in 2012, the ad's spokesman inspired a trending Twitter hashtag, #Trivagoguy, based on his unusual look.

 According to Rolling Stone, Trivago "wanted someone real, approachable and genuine" when it chose actor Tim Williams to star in the ad.
 The Trivago guy became an unexpected celebrity, with some people noting his unbuttoned shirt and creepy nature, while others found his scruffy appearance and deep voice "inexplicably sexy".

 Trivago responded to the comments by launching a contest that invited people to give the Trivago guy a makeover.
 The Trivago guy inspired parodies, fan fiction and a large gay following.

 Many commenters asked why Trivago chose not to have the actor wear a belt.
 According to the actor, that was an accident.
-"Unfortunately none of the belts fit the belt loops that I had on," Williams said.
+"Unfortunately none of the belts fit the belt loops that I had on", Williams said.
 "I think that was probably the best break we could have gotten."
 Following the large response for the U.S. Trivago guy, the company decided to create French and Spanish Trivago guys.

 From 2016 until June 2017, the French actor Mehdi Nebbou was the German Trivago guy.

 For Latin America (the whole Spanish-speaking region) Trivago's commercials are presented by Spanish actor Gonzalo Peña.
 In Brazil, the man shown on screen is the well-known actor and model Willian Mello.

 In 2016, the company aired ads in India with Abhinav Kumar.
 Abhinav became popular and an internet sensation for his role in ubiquitous Trivago ads in India.

+In 2024 former football manager Jürgen Klopp was named as the face of Trivago's new global marketing campaign.